Top 10 Things to Do on Victoria Island That'll Make You Fall for Lagos

 The former home of Fela Kuti, inventor of Afrobeat (the genre, not to be confused with Afrobeats plural).
 Now a museum documenting his life, music, and activism.
 Located in Ikeja — not on Victoria Island, so plan for 1-2 hours of traffic.

 Entry: 1,000-2,000 NGN.
 Small but powerful.
 Personal items, album covers, photographs, and the infamous underwear collection.
 If you know Fela's music, this is a pilgrimage.
-If you don't, start with "Zombie" and "Water No Get Enemy" before you go.
+If you don't, start with "Zombie" and "Water No Get Enemy" before you arrive.

 8. Shop at Lekki Arts and Crafts Market